Splinter (Teenage Mutant Ninja Turtles): IDW comics and 2014 film

 The IDW Comics series, which began in 2011, presents a new origin for both Splinter and the Turtles.
 All five were originally test subjects at Baxter Stockman's bioengineering firm, Stockgen Corporation.
 When agents of the Foot Clan break into Stockgen and attempt to steal an alien mutagen, Splinter and the Turtles escape but are exposed to the mutagen in the process.
 While the element of Splinter being Hamato Yoshi is still present, Oroku Saki is now the Foot Clan's medieval leader, with Splinter and the Turtles being the reincarnations of Yoshi and his sons.

-In the back-story, Hamato Yoshi was a member of the Foot Clan in feudal Japan.
-He is initially known for his unruly temper and lack of discipline.
+Hamato Yoshi was a member of the Foot Clan in feudal Japan known for his unruly temper and lack of discipline.
 But with the help of his master, Masato, and his love, Tang Shen, he learned to control his temper and becomes a skilled warrior.
 His contemporary, Oroku Saki, seeks to make the Foot a clan to be feared.
 When Yoshi openly objects to the needless slaughter of a village connected to an assassination target, he and his family are declared traitors.
 Yoshi cannot save Tang Shen from being murdered but does save his sons.
 Yoshi raises and trains his sons for three years until Saki and the Foot find them.
 When his sons are executed before his eyes, Yoshi swears that he will destroy Oroku Saki before he, himself, falls under the blade.

 The live-action 2014 reboot uses the test subject origin story, but Splinter is neither a reincarnation of Hamato Yoshi nor is he associated with him in any way.
 In fact, Yoshi is written out of the script entirely and Splinter simply learns ninjutsu from a discarded book after being mutated.
-In the movie, Splinter tells April that he does not remember his life before being in a laboratory, implying that there may be more to Splinter's character.